 Graduating from college or university is an exciting time, made even more thrilling when you land that first job to kick off your career.
-What you looked for in a neighbourhood as a student (i.e. cheap), or will look for in the future when you have a family (i.e. quiet), is probably not what you’ll be looking for now.
+What you looked for in a student housing neighbourhood (i.e. cheap rentals), or will look for in the future when you have a family (i.e. quiet), is probably not what you’ll be looking for now.

 With people settling down later in life than ever before, you may want a place that not only has easy access to public transportation, but also a great nightlife.